oomlout/oomlout_OOMP_eda_V2/SYMBOL/kicad/kicad-symbols/Diode_Bridge/GBU8A/README.md

 NO IMAGE
-# SZKDIODEBRIDGEGBU8A > GBU8A
+# SZKDIODEBRIDGEGBU8A > Diode_Bridge : GBU8A

 - ID: SYMBOL-kicad-kicad-symbols-Diode_Bridge-GBU8A
 - Hex ID: SZKDIODEBRIDGEGBU8A
-- Name: GBU8A
+- Name: Diode_Bridge : GBU8A
-- Description: GBU8A
+- Description: Diode_Bridge : GBU8A
 - Long Link: [http://oom.lt/SYMBOL-kicad-kicad-symbols-Diode_Bridge-GBU8A](http://oom.lt/SYMBOL-kicad-kicad-symbols-Diode_Bridge-GBU8A)
 - Short Link: [http://oom.lt/SZKDIODEBRIDGEGBU8A](http://oom.lt/SZKDIODEBRIDGEGBU8A)